keepthrifty/keepthrifty.github.io/_posts/2018/2018-09-04-finding-faith-money-fading-away.md

 ---

 _Note: I wrote this post June 6, 2018 sitting at my computer in the kitchen while my husband was in bed in the middle of a nervous breakdown about our financial future.
 I needed to put my thoughts to paper.
 I needed to write down my lack of fear so that I could share it with my husband in the hopes that my faith would lift him up.
-At the time, we didn’t know what our life would look like on September 4, 2018 - life is good, everything worked out (and we’ll share that part of our journey in our next post).
+At the time, we didn’t know what our life would look like on September 4, 2018 - life is good, [everything worked out]({% post_url 2018/2018-09-11-mini-retirement-mental-breakdown %}).
 But first - the prequel, the hardship, the darkness before the light:_

 ## A Naive Little Girl’s Dream